EmadNik/gdl/README.md

 This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for details.
 ## Use

-you can download porn video with this script
    ```bash
    python gdl.py -o <video URL>
    ```